cisoun/audacity-themes/README.md

 LoadAtStart=1
 ```

-Also, while in the audacity data directory create a folder called 'Theme' and place in it the ImageCache of your desired theme, renamed to 'ImageCache.png', and restart Audacity.
+Also, while you're still in audacity's data directory, create a folder called 'Theme' and put into it the ImageCache.png file of your desired theme and restart Audacity.
 Magic!

 Themes